uid93122/Speakeasy/README.md

 # *faster-whisper Hotkey*

-This repository contains a Python script for a push-to-talk style transcription experience using the `faster-whisper` library.
+a minimalist push-to-talk style transcription tool built upon `faster-whisper`.

-**Hold the hotkey, Speak, Release ==> And baamm in the currently focused text field!**
+**Hold the hotkey, Speak, Release ==> And baamm in your text field!**

-In the terminal, in a text editor, or even in the chat of a fullscreen video game, there is no limit!
+In the terminal, in a text editor, or even in the chat of a fullscreen video game, anywhere.

 ## Motivations